ohMySol/yul-book-examples/02-EVM-data-storages/02-Stack/README.md

 EVM Architecture: ⬇️ \
 ![image alt](https://github.com/ohMySol/yul-book-examples/blob/a1ae00fa8a54a9f8d84a194d0257b38f00e3d77f/EVM%20Architecture.jpg)

 2. EVM is a stack-based machine because it operates on the stack data structure and keeps inside this data structure values and executes actions.
+This means that <ins>“the stack” is the primary data structure that programs work with when executing EVM opcodes</ins> .

 3. The EVM has its own set of instructions known as [opcodes](https://www.evm.codes/) that it uses to execute tasks such as reading and writing to storage, calling other contracts, and performing mathematical operations.